-Intercom was founded in 1997 to address gaps in social, health, and wellbeing services for LGB people in the South West.
-The needs of LGB minorities were not heard and social isolation was a key problem for the most vulnerable.
+Intercom was founded in 1997 to address gaps in social, health, and wellbeing services for LGBT+ people in the South West.
+The needs of LGBT+ minorities were not heard, and social isolation was a key problem for the most vulnerable.
 The founders mandated that Intercom must never lose sight of the principle that we are, and must remain, community-led.

 The need for Intercom is still critical today.
-Despite advances in attitudes and legislation, our communities still face inequality, intolerance, prejudice, and discrimination.
-We work tirelessly to improve the quality of life of LGBT+ people across the region and continue to evolve to meet the changing needs of the communities we serve.
-We support more people each year, especially young people and those who are trans+, and demand for our training to improve the practice and understanding provided by other services also continues to rise.
+Despite changes in attitudes and legislation, with the current political climate, our communities still face inequality, prejudice, and discrimination.
+We work to improve the quality of life of LGBT+ people across the region and continue to evolve to meet the changing needs of the communities we serve.
+We support more people each year, especially young people and those who are LGBT+ / trans and non-binary, and demand for our training to improve the practice and understanding provided by other services also continues to rise.